g-sys-v2/vtm-version-difficulty-mapping/README.md

 With the release of 5th Edition, Vampire: The Masquerade (VTM) introduced an entirely new system to determine the difficulty of succeeding on rolls.
-Unfortunately, this means that not only are certain features of the Old World of Darkness (OWOD) difficult to transfer to the new ruleset, but entire chronicles that use OWOD rules are basically unusable for players that wish to use 5E.
+Unfortunately, this means that not only are certain features of the old Revised Storyteller system (RS) difficult to transfer to the new ruleset, but entire chronicles that use RS rules are basically unusable for players that wish to use 5E.

-This project seeks to amend that by autonomously determining the required 5E Difficulty given any OWOD roll (up to a dice pool of 20).
+This project seeks to amend that by autonomously determining the required 5E Difficulty given any RS roll (up to a dice pool of 20).
-It also calculates the chance of success for each of these rolls for both the OWOD version and its 5E equivalent, for the players' reference.
+It also calculates the chance of success for each of these rolls for both the RS version and its 5E equivalent, for the players' reference.

 ## Description

-According to OWOD rules, every roll that a player is asked to make follows the following setup: in order to pass a check, a player with a dice pool of `n` 10-sided die must roll `s` successes with a Difficulty `d`, where a die roll is considered a success if it
+According to RS rules, every roll that a player is asked to make follows the following setup: in order to pass a check, a player with a dice pool of `n` 10-sided die must roll `s` successes with a Difficulty `d`, where a die roll is considered a success if it